pacs-course/pacs-examples/README.md

-This repo contains source code and descriptions for the examples and exercises that will be explained during the PACS (Programmazione Avanzata per il Calcolo Scientifico - Advanced Programming for Scientific Calculus) course at Politecnico di Milano.
+This repo contains source code and descriptions for the examples and exercises that will be explained during the PACS (Programmazione Avanzata per il Calcolo Scientifico - Advanced Programming for Scientific Computing) course at Politecnico di Milano.

 The repository contains submodules, so to check it out properly you have to type